SegmentationBLWX/sssegmentation/README.md

 ## Citation

-If you use this framework in your research, please cite this project:
+If you use SSSegmentation in your research, please consider citing this project,

 ```
 @article{jin2023sssegmenation,